-Our Vision is that homeless or near homeless people in Eastbourne have an opportunity to address barriers to a stable lifestyle and discover skills, attitudes and values that will give substance to their hope for a better future.
+Through our projects in Eastbourne we work with people to address barriers they face to a more stable lifestyle, and help them discover skills, attitudes and values that enable them to develop hope for a better future.

-We want to see formerly homeless or near homeless people able to sustain stable independent (interdependent) healthy lifestyles with a sense of purpose and wellbeing, having also had an opportunity to consider issues of the Christian faith.
+Our aim is to see people able to sustain stable, healthy and interdependent lifestyles with a sense of purpose and wellbeing, having also had an opportunity to consider issues of the Christian faith.

 Kingdom Way Trust Charter

 The Christian ‘mercy, compassion and justice’ ethos of Kingdom Way Trust infuses our methodology of rehabilitation.
 Motivated by our Christian faith we commit ourselves to serve others by aspiring to the following standards in all our work.

 We will provide an inclusive service to our community by:

 1. Serving and respecting all people regardless of their gender, marital status, race, ethnic origin, religion, age, sexual orientation or physical and mental capability.

 2. Acknowledging the freedom of people of all faiths or none both to hold and to express their beliefs and convictions respectfully and freely, within the limits of the UK law.

 3. Never imposing our Christian faith on others whilst allowing appropriate expression of Christian beliefs and values in the conduct of activities, always respecting those of other faiths or of none.